All in One View

 Energy and power

-Power is a rate at which energy is consumed i.e., how much energy is used in a given amount of time.
+Power is a rate at which energy is drawn i.e., how much energy is used in a given amount of time.
 The SI unit of power is the watt (W) however kilowatts (kW) are commonly used as well.

 Joules, kilowatts and kilowatt-hours

 The units used for power and energy can be confusing, particularly kilowatt-hours as a unit of energy.
 A useful relation to bear in mind is that \(1 W = 1 J/s\).
-By multipling watts by another unit of time we recover units of energy with a scaling factor.
+By multiplying watts by another unit of time we recover units of energy with a scaling factor.

-Kilowatt-hours are commonly used because they tend to work out nicely for everyday situations, e.g. a kettle may have a power rating of 1 kW so running it for an hour gives 1 kWh of energy used.
+Kilowatt-hours are commonly used because they tend to work out nicely for everyday situations, e.g. a kettle may have a power rating of 1 kW so running it for an hour gives 1 kWh of electrical energy used.

-Praticing units of power and energy
+Practising units of power and energy

 Which of the below are not equal to 1 kWh.

-- A - 200 W consumed for 12 minutes.
+- A - 200 W drawn for 12 minutes.

 - B - 1000 J